All Episodes

 Two months later, they were executed.

-Now, can you imagine you know if Nancy Pelosi or Dick Durbin was around, they'd be worrying about how we're treating the Germans.
+Now, can you imagine, you know, if Nancy Pelosi or Dick Durbin was around, they'd be worrying about how we're treating the Germans.

-But during that time, to have an enemy on the shores of United States was enough to put a bullet through his head.
+But during that time, to have an enemy on the shores of the United States was enough to put a bullet through his head.

 We're going to come back with your calls after this.